The Connection Between ADHD And Auditory Processing Disorder

 Overlapping symptoms in ADHD and comorbid conditions

 Sometimes, comorbid conditions may have overlapping symptoms.
-In the example of autism and ADHD, some individuals with autism may have difficulties with emotional regulation and trouble with social interactions, common symptoms of ADHD.
+In the example of autism and ADHD, some individuals with autism may have difficulties with emotional control and trouble with social interactions, common symptoms of ADHD.
 When someone is diagnosed with both ADHD and autism, it can be difficult to tell which symptoms stem from which condition.
 The same is true for ADHD and auditory processing disorder.

 What is auditory processing disorder (APD)?